microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 ```
 This program calls `refer` to extract a salient `Time` that was
 the start time of a previous event, then constructs a new `Constraint[Event]`
 requiring the start time to be earlier than that time.
-Then it calls
+Finally, it uses
-the `ReviseConstraint` function to revise the `Constraint[Event]` in an existing
+`ReviseConstraint` to revise the `Constraint[Event]` in an existing
-computation with the new constraint.
+computation by the new constraint.
 See Section 3, Section 4 of
 [the paper](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00333)
 for more details about `refer` and `ReviseConstraint`.